Follow us on Instagram, Twitter and Facebook: @inverclydebuzz

 Weather presenter Sean Batty has supported the launch of our new leaflet "A wee walk on the wild side.
 A guide to Inverclyde's beautiful nature walks."
 The leaflet is available for free in tourist racks and libraries

 Our next FREE workshop is on dry stone walling at old Hector McNeil Swimming Pool Site in Greenock on 25th and 26th August 2018 10.30-3pm.
 Contact us via the contact page on this site for all the details or book via Eventbrite.

 97% of UK wild flower meadows have disappeared since 1930s.

 By protecting existing pockets of wild flowers and reseeding patches of vacant/derelict or Council land, we can bring the bees and butterflies back.

-We have three sites in Greenock: Former King's Glen School in Kilmalcolm Road, Blairmore Crescent and Belville Street.
-The Belville Street site is being developed into a beautiful biodiversity garden.
-More sites are planned soon in 2017/18.
+We have three sites in Greenock: Former King's Glen School in Kilmalcolm Road, Blairmore Crescent and Belville Street and one in Wemyss Bay.
+The Belville Street site is a beautiful biodiversity garden and winner of an RHS Greening Grey Britain Award and Scottish Civic Trust Our Place Award for Small Project.
+More sites are planned soon in 2018.